dotkurka/SportNewsSite/README.md

 - Add onChange for button (Share add More) in MainArticleTitle.jsx

-- separate enum from types.ts to individual file such as enam.js

-- MANAGER MODE

 # To begin with you need to do

 - User personal menu